-- 6.4The appellant's view is that none of the site's cover is qualifying cover for down.
-We consider the grassland on the site is more correctly classified as unimproved (predominantly calcareous) grassland. - 6.5The aerial photograph (Fig.3), indicates that there is scattered scrub in some parts of the area.
-The appearance of the valley is similar in appearance to other areas in the

-Yorkshire Wolds that do consist wholly or predominantly of down, providing additional evidence that the vegetation cover is probably predominantly unimproved calcareous grassland.
-Furthermore, the photograph suggests that there has been no significant agricultural improvement.
+- 6.3The appellant's view is that none of the site's cover is qualifying cover for down.
+We consider the grassland on the site is more correctly classified as unimproved (predominantly calcareous) grassland. - 6.4The appearance of the valley in the aerial photograph (Fig.2), is similar in appearance to other areas in the Yorkshire Wolds that do consist wholly or predominantly of down, and this suggests that the vegetation cover is probably predominantly unimproved calcareous grassland.